JurrianFahner/awesome-dev-environment/Readme.md

 1. Docker desktop doesn't add a lot of value.
 1. Windows 11 supports now systemd on wsl2, so there is one reason less to have Docker desktop installed.

-WSL2 has now also support for systemd, so docker desktop is less important for the windows ecosystem.

 <img src="./img/podman-logo.svg" align="left" height="90em" />

 [Podman](https://podman.io/) serves as an alternative for docker it is deamonless and it doesn't need to run as root, which